-Prior Learning (Topic) KS1/KS2-
+Prior Learning (Topic)

+KS1/KS2-

-- Use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather - use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map - use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key - name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time - use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied
+- Use basic geographical vocabulary to refer to: - key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather - use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map - use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key - name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time - use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied

-KS3 at Balcarras :Sustainability (year 7), Countries from pole to pole (Year 7)
+KS3 at Balcarras

+We all agree save the sea Pole to Pole

+Think today and enjoy tomorrow

 Through this topic students will consolidate and extend their knowledge of the world's physical landscapes and features as well as country locations.
-Pupils will explore and understand how geographical processes interact to create distinctive physical landscapes that change over time such as caves and fold mountains.

-Students will develop their awareness and understanding of how human and physical processes interact and change landscapes and environments.
-Pupils will consider the impact of human activity on the landscape and conflict that can occur.
-This is applied and explored through local adventure landscapes within the UK e.g. Cheddar Gorge and Isle of Skye.
+Within the series of 10 lessons pupils will explore and understand how geographical processes interact to create distinctive physical landscapes that change over time.
+In doing so, they will become increasingly aware of the complex geographical systems in the world around them.
+Alongside this they will develop their awareness and understanding of how human and physical processes interact to influence, and change landscapes, environments and how human activity relies on effective functioning of natural systems.
+This is applied and explored through local adventure landscapes within the UK e.g. Cheddar Gorge and Isle of Skye as well as further afield e.g the human use of caves within China.
+Embedded throughout students will explore geological timescales; rocks, weathering; in addition to a range of adventure sports that may take place in these environments.